ronen567/just-the-docs/docs/optimizations.md

 ![Training-Phase](../assets/images/gd_optimizations/Training-Phase.png)

-**Next chapters of this post are:**
+**Table of Contents**

-1. Gradient Descent Overview: A brief overview on Gradient Descent algorithm with a graphgical illustrative examples.
+1. [Gradient Descent Overview](#gradient-descent-overview): A brief overview on Gradient Descent algorithm with a graphgical illustrative examples.
-2. Review of Gradient Descent Variants: An overview of gradient descent algorithm variants with animated demos.
+2. [Review of Gradient Descent Variants](#review-of-gradient-descent-variants): An overview of gradient descent algorithm variants with animated demos.
 The review covers the following algorithms:
   a. **Momentum**
   b. **Nesterov momentum**
   c. **Adagrad**